OpenDataLiteracy/OpenDataAlliance-LD/PlanOfWork.md

 Date: 06.18.2018
 ---

-# Open Data Alliance: Public Records Analysis Governance, and Analysis
+# Open Data Alliance: Public Records Analysis, Governance, and Standards

 **Description**
 My sponsors for the project are David Doyle and Will Saunders.
 David is from the City of Seattle, and Will is from the State of Washington.
 The project I would hope to undertake is to collect, collate, and share data about public records requests (PRRs), in order to better serve the citizenry.